Home Care Instruction

 No smoking (also delays healing and may lead to increased postoperative pain)

 6. Avoid bending or heavy lifting for the first day.

 7. After 24 hours, begin gentle warm salt water rinses to clean the surgical site of debris (8 oz. warm water plus 1 teaspoon of salt).
 This should be done 3-4 times per day until the surgical site has closed.

 8. After the numbness has gone away, you are encouraged to eat and drink whatever you feel up to.
 Avoid the following foods/drinks initially:

-A. Hot (temperature) and spicy food B. Foods with small seeds or hard sharp fragments C. Alcohol
+Avoid foods with small seeds or hard sharp fragments

 9. Rest and sleep with your head elevated for the first few days after the dental surgery.

 10. On the weekend or after hours, you can always reach Dr. Solar by calling him at 727 742-8681